Omycron83/Notes/ML/Transformers.md

 Scaled dot-product attention uses

 # Training:
 Typically, unsupervised pretraining is done before moving onto supervised "fine-tuning", as the amount of required labeled training data is often not nearly sufficient for the amount of parameters trained.
+However, unlabeled data is often available on a large scale.

 *Sources:*